- Download our Moving to the USA Guide (PDF)

 LGBTQ+ in the USA

 The USA has a generally progressive stance towards LGBTQ+ rights.
 In 2004, Massachusetts was the first state to legalise same-sex marriage – by 2015, same-sex marriage was legal in all 50 states.
-Discrimination on the basis of sexual orientation is outlawed in over 20 states, including California, Virginia and New York and most other states on both coasts.
-Discrimination on the basis of gender identity or expression is also outlawed in about 20 states, though not all ban both forms of discrimination.
+Discrimination on the basis of sexual orientation and gender identity is explicitly outlawed in 22 states plus the District of Columbia, including California, Virginia and New York and most other states on both coasts.
+An additional eight states interpret existing sex discrimination protections to include sexual orientation and gender identity, while two states prohibit discrimination based on sexual orientation only.
 The Equality Act, currently proposed in the US Congress, would make these forms of discrimination illegal throughout the country, should it be passed.

 Further reading